 Do not thaw raw pet food in water or the microwave.

-Always sanitize your prep space, tools, and where your pet eats.
+Always sanitize prep space, tools, and area where the pet eats.

-Wash your hands after contact with raw pet food, containers, and pet waste.
+Wash hands after contact with raw pet food, containers, and pet waste.

 Raw meat, poultry, seafood, and eggs can carry pathogens and should be kept separate from other foods.
 As a preventive measure against cross-contamination, it is best to prepare and store raw pet food separately from human-grade food.
 The Centers for Disease Control and Prevention (CDC) recommends using separate cutting boards and storing these items separate in the fridge.